-The sound and vibration of the Philips Sonicare toothbrush may seem unusual to you if you are used to a manual toothbrush.
-However, you can check a few things to make sure everything is operating normally.
+The sound and vibration of the Philips Sonicare may seem unusual to you if you are used to a manual toothbrush.
+If this is your first electric toothbrush, it can take a while to get used to electric brushing.

-Make sure that the brush head is securely installed and not loose or wobbly.
+Reattach the brush head.
+Make sure that the brush head is well placed and not loose or wobbly.
 A small gap between the handle and the brush head is normal.

 Counterfeit brush heads